-The Climate Resilience Program helps communities in the Basin become more climate resilient by supporting large-scale, multi-year, shovel-ready climate mitigation, adaptation, and resilience projects that help reduce the causes of climate change and to take action to manage the risks of climate change impacts.
+The Climate Resilience Program helps communities in the Basin become more climate resilient by supporting large-scale, multi-year, shovel-ready climate mitigation, adaptation, and resilience projects that address sources of climate change or manage the risks of climate change impacts.

 The Climate Resilience Program has a two-step application process.

-- Your Project Idea will then be shared and discussed at a sub-region community workshop.
-These workshops provide an opportunity for community members to review the proposed projects and provide input.
-Projects are then reviewed and prioritized with successful applicants invited to submit a detailed proposal for the Trust to consider funding.
+- Project ideas will then be shared and discussed.
+Workshops provide an opportunity for Basin residents to review the proposed projects and provide input.
+The Trust will then evaluate and prioritize project opportunities.
+Proponents of prioritized projects will then be invited to submit a detailed proposal for the Trust to consider funding.

-If selected to move forward, you will hear from us by November 15, 2021.
-Your detailed proposal will be due by January 20, 2022.
+If selected to move forward, you will hear from us by October 17, 2022, and your detailed proposal will be due by January 10, 2023.

 How to Apply

 The Trust is hosting an online information session on Monday, June 20 at 9:00 a.m.
 PT / 10:00 a.m.
 MT.
 Register here.